 Contrary to popular opinion, kiwi skin is edible, and some people find it delicious.
 If eating a kiwi like an apple is a bit much for you, consider cutting it into quarters and scooping the fruit out with a spoon instead.

 While kiwis are renowned for their deliciousness and unique texture, hardly anyone knows that these exotic fruits contain bioavailable serotonin.
-If you’ve ever felt a rush of happiness after eating a kiwi, however, now you know why.
+If you’ve ever felt a rush of happiness after eating a kiwi – you now know why.

 Vegan kiwi sorbet is easy to make, and tart cherry juice could be the perfect taste-booster.
 Add shaved almonds on top to craft the perfect frosty nightcap.